 This chapter presents the experimental results with the proposed arterial and offramp control models using field data from a congested interchange on the I-495 Capital Beltway.
 The performance evaluation first focuses on the delay and throughput of the entire arterial within the control boundaries, and then compares the tradeoff between freeway and arterial delays that take into account the ramp queue impacts on the freeway mainline traffic.
-To assess the effectiveness of our proposed models, this chapter also presents their comparison results with TRANSYT-7F, one of the state-of-the-art software for arterial signal optimization.
+To assess the effectiveness of all developed models, this chapter also presents their comparison results with TRANSYT-7F, one of the state-of-the-art software for arterial signal optimization.

-The remaining sections of this chapter is organized as follows: Section 6.2 describes the target interchange on the I-495 Capital Beltway for experimental design, including its geometric features, traffic demand patterns, and selected measures of effective (MOE) for performance comparison.
-Section 6.3 reports the evaluation results for the arterial signal optimization model and its comparison with the performance of TRANSYT-7F.
-Section 6.4 analyzes the effectiveness of the proposed interchange control model for concurrent minimization of delay on both the freeway and local intersections within the control boundaries.
+The remaining sections of this chapter is organized as follows: Section 6.2 describes the target interchange on the I-495 Capital Beltway for experimental design, including its geometric features, traffic demand patterns, and selected measures of effectiveness (MOE) for performance comparison.
+Section 6.3 reports the evaluation results for the arterial signal optimization model and its performance comparison with TRANSYT-7F.
+Section 6.4 analyzes the effectiveness of the interchange control model for concurrent minimization of both the freeway and intersection delays within the control boundaries.